Steinbeck-Lab/cheminformatics-microservice/docs/installation.md

 $ uvicorn main:app --host 0.0.0.0 --port 8080 --workers 4
 ```

-Update the Dockerfile incase if you are runing via docker-compose and rebuild the image for the changes to reflect.
+Update the Dockerfile in case you are running via docker-compose and rebuild the image for the changes to reflect.

 ```
 CMD ["uvicorn", "app.main:app", "--host", "0.0.0.0", "--port", "80", "--workers", "4"]